 What Is Endurance?

 Endurance training is up there with the most rigorous training there is.
 Progress is gradual and consistent, but the work is hard and long-term.
-If you are training your endurance for a particular exercise, you have to balance practising for performance and incorporate other things.
+If you are training your endurance for a particular exercise, you must balance practising for performance and incorporating other things.
 Resting, eating, and exercising are all extremely specific when it comes to endurance training as a whole.

 Frequency is the first thing to take into consideration when training for endurance.
 How often you train has a massive impact on its success, both in the long and short term.
-It is one of the most significant determinants of how your training will affect you as well.
-If you are training for a marathon, you can't run an entire marathon four times a week, but you can exercise your legs and your stamina that often.
-It's a tough balance.
+It is one of the most significant determinants of how your training will also affect you.
+If you are training for a marathon, you can’t run an entire marathon four times a week, but you can exercise your legs and your stamina that often.
+It’s a tough balance.

 The second pillar of endurance training revolves around your performance.
 In addition to how often you train, what you are doing has a huge impact.
 The distance that you travel or the time you take to do so is crucial for the success of your training in the long run.
 These are the things you must balance to improve your endurance and your performance.
 Make them count!